flomsk/eks-karpenter/README.md

 This repo contains a terraform code that allows you to bootstrap EKS cluster and Karpenter installation.

-**_Some of the code is commented out because terraform cant have dependencies for resources that are not exist (for now).
+**_Some of the code is commented out because terraform cant have dependencies for resources/providers that are not exist (in the moment of apply).
 So please follow next steps._**

 ### Step-by-step